ia/hwkb/proto_eth.md

 **WARNING: `ifconfig` is deprecated!**

-- to check status of network interfaces using `ip` tool, run:
+- checking status of network interfaces using `ip` tool:
 ```ip address```
 or
 ```ip link```